tecnico-distsys/caist/ca-ws/readme.txt

 This is Certificate Authority Web Service implemented in Java.

 Setup before running CA-WS:
   1 - Create folder: "target/certificates/"
   2 - Create folder: "target/certificates/ca/"
   3 - Copy and paste CA certificate to this path: "target/certificates/ca/ca-certificate.pem.txt" 4 - Copy users' certificates to "target/certificates/" (user T03 will have his certificates in target/certificates/T03)

 The service is defined by the Java code with annotations (code-first approach, also called bottom-up approach).

-The service runs in a standalone HTTP server.
+The service runs in a stand-alone HTTP server.

 Instructions using Maven: